Breaking Symmetry When Training Transformers: Introduction

 In our experiments, we use the three-digit addition task.
 Three-digit addition inherently requires information about the positioning of the input tokens, since, e.g., \texttt{"123+456="} is very different from \texttt{"321+546="}. \cite{lee2023teaching} recently demonstrated a reliable system for training small Transformers from scratch on arithmetic tasks.

+Finally, we visualize the correlations between the activations in different layers, which is related to the Transformer's storing positional information.

 The rest of the paper is organized as follows.
-We briefly review attention and causal attention (\ref{back:attention}), residual connections (\ref{back:resid}) and the 3-digit addition task (\ref{back:arithm}.
-We then demonstrate that, without a causal attention mechanism, the usual Transformer architecture is equivariant under permutation of the input tokens, and the prediction for token $n+1$ is invariant under permutation of the first $n-1$ tokens (\ref{invariance}).
-We then empirically investigate Transformer networks trained to perform three-digit addition with some residual connections ablated, and report that our Transformers do not converge if enough residual connections are taken out (\ref{ablation}).
-To support the notion that residual connections contribute to retaining position information, we investigate the correlation matrices of the activations of our Transformers (\ref{matrices}).
+We briefly review attention and causal attention (\ref{back:attention}), residual connections (\ref{back:resid}), and the 3-digit addition task (\ref{back:arithm}.
+We note that, without a causal attention mechanism, the usual Transformer architecture is equivariant under permutation of the input tokens, and the prediction for token $n+1$ is invariant under permutation of the first $n-1$ tokens (\ref{invariance}).
+We then empirically investigate Transformer networks trained to perform three-digit addition with some residual connections ablated and report that our Transformers do not converge if enough residual connections are taken out (\ref{ablation}).
+We investigate the correlation matrices of the activations of our Transformers (\ref{matrices}).